FHantke/brave-browser-wiki/PR-Builder-overview.md

 <!-- /TOC -->

-When a pull request is issued for [brave-browser](https://github.com/brave/brave-browser) or [brave-core](https://github.com/brave/brave-core), a series of checks are done.
+When a pull request is created in [brave-browser](https://github.com/brave/brave-browser) or [brave-core](https://github.com/brave/brave-core), a series of checks are done.
 The intention of this page is to describe those checks.

 ## Jenkins overview
-We have a non-public Jenkins server setup at https://staging.ci.brave.com/ (access limited to Brave employees - NOTE: VPN is required).
+We have a private Jenkins server available at https://staging.ci.brave.com (behind VPN).

-There are two jobs setup under the `ci` tab.
+There are two jobs setup under the `ci` tab:
 - brave-browser-build-pr
 - brave-core-build-pr

-Each of these is setup in Jenkins as a GitHub repository.
+Each of these is setup in Jenkins as a multibranch pipeline.
 A scan is done every 5 minutes for new changes and (once detected) the job will automatically be queued up.

-Using the UI, you can go into either one of these and then view `Branches` and `Pull Requests`. *Each time a pull request has a change pushed, it will queue up a new check*.
-You can see the history of checks by going into the specific pull request in Jenkins.
+Using the UI, you can go into either one of these and then view `Branches` and `Pull Requests`.
+You can see the history of checks by going into the specific pull request or associated branch in Jenkins.

 ![Brave Core PR builder jobs in Jenkins](https://media.clifton.io/brave/wiki/jenkins-jobs.png)